OldGuyMeltsPlastic/Slicer-Settings/README.md

 # Slicer-Settings

-These are my config files for PrusaSlicer 2.6.0.
+These are my config files for PrusaSlicer 2.7.0.

-I use these profiles on my Voron 2.4R2 350mm printer.
-That printer has several upgraded components that allow me to push it a bit faster than stock.
+I use these profiles on my Voron 2.4R2 350mm and Voron 0.2S1 120 mm printers.
+These printers have several upgraded components that allow me to push them a bit faster than stock.

 I provide these as a reference only.